Using mobile windbreak fences for winter feeding on pastures and cropland

 - Fall and winter grazing practices such as stockpiling perennial forage, swath grazing, corn grazing, bale grazing, and crop residue grazing can be used on open parcels of land that do not have natural, or other manmade shelter.

 - Producers can winter livestock away from riparian areas.
-Manure packs in riparian areas can potentially contaminate water sources.
+Manure packs in riparian areas, which often have natural shelter, can potentially contaminate water sources.

 - Livestock can be wintered on the same site for the entire winter season.
 In spring the portable windbreaks can be moved, allowing unhindered access for manure removal equipment without the risk of damage to windbreak fence.